- 2014-15 CVCE Approved Eight-Semester Plan

 Bachelor of Science Degree in Civil and Construction Engineering

-The civil and construction engineering program combines courses in construction management with courses in several engineering disciplines to prepare graduates to practice engineering within the construction industry, at an engineering design firm, or in a government agency.
+The civil and construction engineering program combines courses in civil engineering with courses in construction engineering and management to prepare graduates to practice engineering within the construction industry, at an engineering design firm, or in a government agency.

 A minor is not required for the civil and construction engineering degree.

 UALR civil and construction engineering students have the oppurtunity to become involved with several engineering organizations, including the Construction Institute (CI) and the Architectural Engineering Institute (AEI) of the American Society of Civil Engineers (ASCE), the American Society of Mechanical Engineers (ASME), the American Society of Heating, Refrigerating, and Air-conditioning Engineers (ASHRAE), the Society of Women Engineers (SWE), and Engineers Without Borders (EWB).

 Civil and construction engineering students have recently participated inÂ several regional student competitions, includingÂ ASCE/AISC steel bridge competitions (Baton Rouge, LA inÂ 2013, Martin, TN inÂ 2012), and ASC/TEXO construction competitions (Dallas, TX in 2013 and 2012).

 New engineering programs are not eligible to seek accreditation from the Engineering Accreditation Commission of ABETÂ until at least one student has graduated.
 The initial class graduated in May 2013, and the civil and construction engineering program received an on-site review by ABET in October 2013.
 The final accreditation decision will be made by ABET in July 2014 and posted on the ABET website on or about October 1, 2014.